jessicalam/Adamento/README.md

 [Github Andamento Website](https://jessicalam.github.io/Andamento/)
 (links may not work after May 2019)

-#IMAGES ON THE SITE ARE ALL NOT OWNED BY US
+# IMAGES ON THE SITE ARE ALL NOT OWNED BY US
+### All images were used for educational purposes.
+We do not intend to make money off of any of it and we didn't make money off of it.
+This project was done to express how to execute a cloud computing solution with IaaS and PaaS usages.
+If you feel strongly about us having the photos up here, please let me know at [j.lam@mail.com](j.lam@mail.com) with the subject line "Andamento Photo Removal Inquiry."